btx0424/OmniDrones/README.md

     fi
 fi
 ```
-Setting up X11 forwarding allows viewing the Isaac Sim GUI via an SSH connection.
+Where setting up X11 forwarding allows viewing the Isaac Sim GUI via an SSH connection.
 The correct value of `DISPLAY` depends on your display setting and SSH config.
 You can check the SSH config using `cat /etc/ssh/sshd_config | grep X11`, which would give something like
 ```
 X11Forwarding yes # make sure this is `yes` X11DisplayOffset 10 # decides the DISPLAY variable